KruseLuds/halp/README.md

 2. Open the three-dot menu.
 3. Select **Custom repositories**
 4. In the **Repository** field, enter:
    ```text
    https://github.com/KruseLuds/halp
    ```
 5. Select **Integration** as the category.
 6. Add the repository, then download HALP!.
+7. Restart Home Assistant when HACS requests it.

 ## Add the HALP!
 Integration